Haider Qureshi: Personal life

-Haider Qureshi was born in Rabwah, Chiniot District, Punjab, Pakistan He belongs to a Siraiki-speaking family.
+Haider Qureshi was born in Rabwah, Chiniot District, Punjab, Pakistan.
+He belongs to a Siraiki-speaking family.
 His father Qureshi Ghulam Sarwar was from Khanpur, Rahim Yar Khan.
-Haider Qureshi began writing verses in the age of 18.
-After passing his secondary level in 1968, he started working at a sugar mill, in the same year he wrote his first romantic story.
+Haider Qureshi began writing verses at the age of 18.
+After passing his secondary level in 1968, he started working at a sugar mill.
+In the same year, he wrote his first romantic story.
 He wrote his first ghazal in 1971 soon after his marriage.

 Later he obtained his Master of Arts (M.A.) in Urdu literature in 1974.

-Haider Qureshi moved to Germany in 1994, and is living there uptil.
-He is now a German Nationality holder having Pakistani background.
+Haider Qureshi moved to Germany in 1994, and continues to live there.
+He is now a German national.